Landrace: Terminology

 Landrace literally means 'country-breed' (German: Landrasse) and close cognates of it are found in various Germanic languages.
 The first known reference to the role of landraces as genetic resources was made in 1890 at an agriculture and forestry congress in Vienna, Austria.
 The term was first defined by Kurt von Rümker in 1908, and more clearly described in 1909 by U. J. Mansholt, who wrote that landraces have more stable characteristics and better resistance to adverse conditions, but have lower production capacity than cultivars, and are apt to change genetically when moved to another environment.
 H. Kiessling added in 1912 that a landrace is a mixture of phenotypic forms despite relative outward uniformity, and a great adaptability to its natural and human environment.

 The word landrace entered non-academic English in the early 1930s, by way of the Danish Landrace pig, a particular breed of lop-eared swine.
 Many other languages do not use separate terms, like landrace and breed, but instead rely on extended description to convey such distinctions.
 Spanish is one such language.

 Geneticist D. Phillip Sponenberg described animal breeds within these classes: the landrace, the standardized breed, modern "type" breeds, industrial strains, and feral populations.
 He describes landraces as an early stage of breed development, created by a combination of founder effect, isolation, and environmental pressures.
 Human selection for production goals is also typical of landraces.

 As discussed in more detail in breed, that term itself has several definitions from various scientific and animal husbandry perspectives.
 Some of those senses of breed relate to the concept of landraces.
 A Food and Agriculture Organization of the United Nations (FAO) guideline defines landrace and landrace breed as "a breed that has largely developed through adaptation to the natural environment and traditional production system in which it has been raised."
-This is in contrast to its definition of standardized breed: "a breed of livestock that was developed according to a strict programme of genetic isolation and formal artificial selection to achieve a particular phenotype."
+This is in contrast to its definition of a standardized breed: "a breed of livestock that was developed according to a strict programme of genetic isolation and formal artificial selection to achieve a particular phenotype."

 In various domestic species (including pigs, goats, sheep and geese) some standardized breeds include "Landrace" in their names, but do not meet widely used definitions of landraces.
 For example, the British Landrace pig is a standardized breed, derived from earlier breeds with "Landrace" names.

 Farmers' variety, usually applied to local cultivars, or seen as intermediate between a landrace and a cultivar, may also include landraces when referring to plant varieties not subjected to formal breeding programs.